Yokumii/web-coding-agent/README.md

 3. A **vision scorer** that posts those screenshots directly to a vision endpoint (Anthropic Messages API by default, or an OpenAI-compatible chat completions endpoint when `EVALUATOR_VISION_ENDPOINT_TYPE=openai`) and overrides the placeholder appearance values produced by the functional evaluator.

 The harness then merges the appearance pass into `grade_round_N.json`, recomputes the verdict, and decides whether to repair the current sprint, advance to the next sprint, or complete the run.

+### Repair Completion Protocol

+When the harness opens a repair round, it derives a structured list of **targets** from the previous round's `grade_round_{N-1}.json` — every failed UI check, every failed exit criterion, every critical/major bug, and every free-form `repair_instruction` — and writes it to `.harness/repair_targets_round_N.json`.
+Each target carries a stable `id`, a `summary`, and `file_hints` extracted from the evaluator's notes (e.g. `frontend/src/components/PriceChart.jsx`).

+The generator's repair prompt requires it to write `.harness/repair_report_round_N.json` listing one entry per target with `addressed=true|false`, `files_modified`, and a short `notes`/`reason`.
+A `Stop` hook reads both files when the agent tries to end its turn:

+- if the report is missing → block, ask the agent to write it
+- if any target is missing or `addressed=false` → block with the unaddressed ids in the feedback message
+- after `MAX_REPAIR_BLOCK_ATTEMPTS` blocks → write `.harness/repair_incomplete_round_N.json` and let the stop through, so the harness rolls into the next round (where the same items reappear in the next grade and re-trigger repair) instead of looping forever.

+This closes the failure mode where the generator silently dropped 1-2 of the harder repair instructions per round (CSS cascade ordering, WebGL rendering setup, etc.) and let the same `partial`/`fail` items reappear across many rounds.

 ## Debugging